This guide contains advice on character and employment references.

 You may also wish to look at the ACAS Employment References guide.Back to contents

 In general, prospective employers are prohibited from asking questions about your health or disability prior to offering you a job.
 This includes questions about previous sickness absence.
-There are a small number of exceptions to this rule and gov.uk has detailed guidance in this area.
+There are a small number of exceptions to this rule.
+Gov.uk has detailed guidance in this area.

 Questions about sickness absence can be asked after a candidate has been offered the job (either conditionally or unconditionally) or has been placed in a pool of successful candidates.
 Even then the purpose of these questions should only be to clarify that a person's health or disability will not prevent them doing the job.
 They should enable the employer to consider whether any 'reasonable adjustments' can be made.
 See Equality and Human Rights Commission (EHRC) and the Equality Commission for Northern Ireland for more guidance.Back to contents